HeZhang1991/CSE6250-Final-Project/README.md

 ![Model](./images/nsc.png)

 ## How to use the replication and reproduction code?
-step 1: Download the whole repo
+Step 1: Download the whole repo

-Step 2: Upload the whole /NeuralSurvivalClustering folder to your google drive
+Step 2: Upload the whole /NeuralSurvivalClustering folder to your Google Drive

 Step 3: Make sure the /NeuralSurvivalClustering folder is under /content/gdrive/My Drive

-Step 4: Go to folder named "Experiments"
+Step 4: Go to the folder named /Experiments

 Step 5: Open the notebook "Neural Survival Clustering on SUPPORT Dataset.ipynb" or "Neural Survival Clustering on METABRIC Dataset.ipynb"